Palestinian Tatreez Resource Archive

-"I want to thank our grandmothers for leaving this full, rich,
+"I want to thank our grandmothers for leaving this full, rich, emotional, and visionary legacy.
+A legacy of tradition, family, culture, and identity.

 -- Micaela Kaibni Raen

-Tatreez is Indigenous Palestinian embroidery and textiles.
-More than just cloth and thread, that, it is a vital cultural inheritance...a sacred hoop for continuance, identity, resistance, and sumud.
-The Palestinian Tatreez Resource page is meant to be a brief resource for someone who has limited knowledge and is curious to find out more.
+Tatreez, Indigenous Palestinian embroidery and textiles, are more than cloth and thread, they are a vital cultural inheritance...a sacred hoop for continuance, identity, resistance, and sumud.
+This Palestinian Tatreez Resource Archive is meant to be a brief resource for someone who has limited knowledge and is curious to find out more.
 If you are just beginning your Tatreez journey this is a good place to start.

-When searching the topic, many confusing and misleading websites can appear so I created this resource page as a safe place to start/continue your journey.
+When searching the topic, many confusing and misleading websites can appear so I created this resource as a safe place to start/continue your journey.
 It is a touchstone of Palestinian Tatreez Resources and is created out of love and care, attempting to bring you quality information.
-Included below is a brief list of resources, organizations, a print bibliography, and some ways to find Tatreez in the world.
+Included below is a brief list of resources, organizations, a print bibliography, and some sustainable ways to find Tatreez.
+This is not meant to be a comprehensive list.

 Palestinian Tatreez Journey

-Tatreez and Tea www.tatreezandtea.com
+Tatreez and Tea & Tatreez Institute www.tatreezandtea.com

 Maydel www.maydel.com

-Tirazain: Palestinian Embroidery Library https://tirazain.com/initiative
+Tirazain: Palestinian Embroidery Library www.tirazain.com

 Palestinian Tatreez Brief Bibliography

-This is a semi-comprehensive list of books in print.
+Below is a semi-comprehensive list of books in print.

 If you know of other books that could be included,